 Attempt #4 – Just Roll With It

 I was eager, excited, and confident at the start.
-Eager to cook the oats to the correct creamy consistency, excited to get the hydration level spot on, and confident the end result was going to be what I had been searching for the previous attempts.
+Keen to cook the oats to the correct creamy consistency, excited to get the hydration level spot on, and confident the result was going to be what I had been searching for the previous attempts.
 So.
 Close.
 Oh so close.
 My results had much promise, but there still were a few tweaks needed.

 I found that the key is to cook the oats at the lower end of medium-low for a full 16 minutes, and covered.
-500g is the correct amount of water for 250g of oats and you want to add the pinch of salt at the beginning of the cook, right when you put the water and oats together.
+500g is the correct amount of water for 250g of oats, and you want to add the pinch of salt at the beginning of the cook, right when you put the water and oats together.

-The crust on this loaf came out absolutely gorgeous, yet again.
+The crust on this loaf came out gorgeous, yet again.
 Perfect caramelization, dynamic movement from the excellent oven spring and the scissor snips again showed a great zig-zag all the way down with dark colors on one side and light on the other.

 Key Lessons Learned from Attempt #4

-- Cook oats covered on low end of medium-low for 16 minutes, you want a creamy consistency
+- Cook oats covered on the low end of medium-low for 16 minutes, you want a creamy consistency

 - The 50g you hold back should be used cautiously.
-If your dough starts to feel slack don’t add it all in.
+If your dough starts to feel slack, don't add it all in.